kiyomiTR/XYLOworkflow/README.md

 # XYLOworkflow
-This R Project will contain code etc for cross-cutting tasks in xylogenesis data analysis.
+This R Project will contain code etc for cross-cutting tasks in xylogenesis data quality control.